materialscloud-org/discover-curated-cofs/README.md

 Use this app to generate interactive visualizations like [these](https://www.materialscloud.org/discover/cofs#mcloudHeader) for atomic structures and their properties.

+### UPDATE (September 2020)
+Now this package contains the `results` and `details` pages copied from `nanoporous_screening` to display different applications for COFs.
+This will be used to produce a permanent reference for the ACS Central Science's Outlook.

+Not to have a dependency to the `nanoporous_screening/pipeline` package, the needed functions are copied in the `pipeline_emul.py` files in the `results` and `details` directories (two identical files).

 ## Inner working

 For each COF we create a group, e.g., `discover_curated_cofs/05001N2` that contains all the nodes that are relevant for that structure.